"That is sick!": Newt Gingrich loses it over ad informing women they can secretly vote for Harris

 “These people are dishonest,” Gingrich responded.
 “And so, for them to tell people to lie is just one further example of the depth of their corruption.
 I mean, how do you run a country where you’re walking around saying, ‘Wives should lie to their husbands, husbands should lie to their wives’?”

-Gingrich, who cheated on his second wife, then held Democrats responsible for America's moral degeneration.
+Gingrich, who had an affair during his second marriage, then held Democrats responsible for America's moral degeneration.
 “I mean, what kind of a totally amoral, corrupt, sick system have the Democrats developed?
 If you think about it at that level, it is astonishing, the decay," he said, before claiming that the "decay" is why Robert F. Kennedy Jr., who reportedly maintained at least three romantic liaisons outside of his marriage with Cheryl Hines, left the Democratic Party and endorsed former President Donald Trump.

 Long before the Roberts ad aired, Gingrich had been using extreme rhetoric to describe the supposed Democratic unraveling of American society.
 During the 1990 midterm elections, a group led by Gingrich issued pamphlets among Republicans encouraging them to label their opponents with words like "destroy," "collapse," "traitors," "decay" and "sick" as a key mechanism of persuasion.
 In his interview with Hannity, Gingrich pulled out "sick" three times in less than 10 seconds.